ihhub/fheroes2/docs/README.txt

 any form of illegal usage of the original game.
 We strongly advise to purchase the original game on GOG or Ubisoft Store platforms.

-Please note: the Windows version of the original game is preferable for purchase, because fheroes2 cannot play some introductory videos from the DOSBOX version yet.
-However, with the exception of this, the DOSBOX version can also be used quite well.

 Alternatively, you can download a free demo version of the game (in English only) using one of the bundled scripts.